ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 }
 ```

-- How to access the last element of an array in `Javascript`?
+- How to access the last element of an array in `JavaScript`?
   - `var last_element = my_array[my_array.length - 1]`
 - How to add new properties to an object?
   - There's 2 ways.